Sunline RV Forum

 And the hinge when closed so the outer door fits inside it.

 I also blow out my camper water after each trip.
 I have a pressure regulator, on/off valve and additional air filter.
 I have 2 filters 1 at the compressor and this one.
 I can attach the blow off fitting in the city water line.
-I only use 40 psi to blow with so I do not stress the system.
+I use 50 psi to blow with so I do not stress the system.
+No real need for much above 50psi but I have found 30 psi is not really enough.
+My piping is rated at 150psi in the camper from Sunline.
+Just you really do not want to all that pressure as all the little washer fittings that use to not leak can then start leaking.

 Or where I use it the most, here at the discharge of the water pump.
 This valve allows me to tap in easily to the pressure piping.